Male Baby Circumcision: Frequently Asked Questions (FAQs)

 The most common and standard surgical technique for carrying out a circumcision on a baby is using the Plastibell (™) Circumcision Device.
 This is a clear plastic ring that is used for the procedure during a short 10 minute surgery, to remove the foreskin.
 This technique is well proven, safest and reliable over many years unlike other novice experimental technique.

-Many people misunderstands that this is not compliant with religious practice and adequate skin is not always taken.
+Many people misunderstands that this is fully compliant with religious practice and adequate skin is not always taken.
 This technique is similar to the traditional “cutting and stitching”, but more comfortable and painless way of circumcision using a ring and string to cut the skin like umbilical cord (belly button) without having the need to stitch and other associated complications.
 Extra skin is cut with string and ring as shown below.

 Plastibel ring technique: